biadelmiro/UDACITY_intro_to_javascript_course/README.md

 ```

 ### Strings
 Let’s take a look at the string datatype.
 You’ve actually used a string before, and maybe just didn’t know it.
 When you type a message inside console.log, that message is actually just a JavaScript string.
 So here, Hiya, Friend, is just a string.
 Strings can be single letters, like the character h, or even contain numbers, like the string 123.
 The important thing is that you use quotes to signify a string.
 It doesn’t matter if the quotes are single or double quotes, but they do have to match.
+I used double quotes here and single quotes here.
 ### String Concatination

 ### Variables